zachzurn/flexml/README.md

 # Goals

-Make a fast and low memory renderer for invoice, simple reports, receipt type documents.
-No interactivity
+Make a fast and low memory renderer for invoice, reports, receipt type documents.
+No interactivity outside of links.

 # Markup